StackVista/stackstate-docs/stackpacks/integrations/vsphere-new.md

 The VMware StackPack collects all topology data for the components and relations between them as well as telemetry and events.

+* StackState Agent V2 connects to the configured VMWare vSphere instance at port 443.
+* Topology data for the configured resources are retrieved (all or those matching the optionally configured `vm_include_only_regex`).
+* Metrics data for the configured resources are retrieved (all or those matching the optionally configured `host_include_only_regex` and `include_only_marked`).
+The actual metrics retrieved can also be optionally configured in the StackState VMWare vSphere check configuration.
+* StackState Agent V2 watches the vCenter Event Manager for events related to the configured resources (all or those matching the optionally configured `vm_include_only_regex`).
+* StackState Agent V2 pushes retrieved data to StackState at port 7077.
+* StackState translates incoming topology data into components and relations, including any tags defined in VMWare vSphere.
+* Metrics data is automatically mapped to associated components and relations in StackState.
+* Events data is available in StackState as a telemetry stream.

 ## Setup